EivindArvesen/faarikaal/README.md

 ### Syntax Highlighting Colour Schemes

-The colors scheme shown in the screenshot is a modified version of Tomorrow Night Bright, which is distributed with the Faarikaal theme.
+The color scheme shown in the screenshot is a modified version of [Tomorrow](https://github.com/ChrisKempson/Tomorrow-Theme) Night Bright (based on the file from [this](https://github.com/theymaybecoders/sublime-tomorrow-theme) repo), which is distributed with the Faarikaal theme.

 This color scheme can be enabled by adding (or updating) your color scheme entry to be `"color_scheme": "CustomTomorrowNightBright.tmTheme"`